servalabs/AtomOS/readme.md

-# Cosmos Fork with aim to create a better UI
+# Cosmos Fork with Quality of Life Improvements

 ### Upcoming features
 - Option for Tailscale VPN during installation